Generators

 with a library like backoff to catch many, or specific errors, like rate limits or general connection issues.

-You’ll find that the exception consistency inside LiteLLM is quite poor.
+You’ll find that the exception consistency inside LiteLLM can be quite poor.
 Different providers throw different types of exceptions for all kinds of status codes, response data, etc. With that said, you can typically find a target list that works well for your use-case.

 Local Models